 The Seventh Sin, Disrelish:

-Nothing to disrelish within the musical spectrum of The Healing Process, and their album Theme and Variations.
+Nothing to disrelish within the musical spectrum of The Healing Process and their album, Theme and Variations.
+Therefore, this concludes The Healing Process and their album, Theme and Variations review.